-This modelling approach combines credit ratings, credit Watches and credit Outlooks in a weighted calculation with an overlay of CDS spreads, to determine suggested duration for investment.
-The Council will apply these suggested duration limits to it investments at all times, unless otherwise approved by the CFO.
+This modelling approach combines credit ratings, credit Watches and credit Outlooks in a weighted calculation with an overlay of CDS spreads to determine the suggested duration for investment.
+The Council will apply these proposed duration limits to its investments unless otherwise approved by the Section 151 Officer.

-Investments held in a multi-class credit fund are diversified across investment grade and high-yielding credit in accordance with the Council's treasury management objectives and appetite for risk.

-The Council makes arrangements for monitoring of the more 'liquid' non-specified investments through professional advice, including from an independent investment advisor, from time-to-time.
-These arrangements are overseen by the Strategy & Resources Committee.
+Investments in a multi-class credit fund are diversified across investment grade and high-yielding credit per the Council's treasury management objectives and risk appetite.
+The Council monitors the more 'liquid' non-specified investments through professional advice, including from an independent investment advisor, from time to time.
+These arrangements are overseen by S&R Committee.